 What is a dental plan?

-With a dental payment plan, you pay a regular monthly amount instead of settling bills after treatment.
-This can be an effective way to spread the costs if you're likely to require a lot of treatment, and means you'll know in advance how much it's likely to cost.
+With a dental payment plan, you pay a regular monthly amount instead of settling the bill after a treatment.
+This can be an effective way to spread the costs if you're likely to require a lot of treatment, and means that you'll know in advance how much it's likely to cost.

-Fans of these schemes say dentists can devote more time to patients, but critics say patients are pressured into signing up because dentists are keen to boost their potentially more rewarding private practices.
+Fans of these schemes say dentists can devote more time to patients, while critics say patients are pressured into signing up because dentists are keen to boost their potentially more rewarding private practices.

 Types of dental plan

 Maintenance plans and comprehensive capitation plans are available.
 They cover different types of treatment and have different pricing structures.
 Mandatory insurance is often included for dental accident and emergency, oral cancer and hospital benefits.

 These plans are offered by Denplan, DPAS or Practice Plan and are designed to provide preventive care.
 They can cover maintenance, and accident and emergency insurance.

 You can typically expect to be covered for two examinations and two oral hygiene visits with X-rays per year.
 Because you're paying the dentist directly on a monthly basis, there's no standardised cost and price can differ widely between individual practices.

 These usually offer unlimited treatment including examination, hygienist, X-rays, fillings, crowns, bridge, root canal and extraction.

 These plans offer more comprehensive cover than a maintenance plan so you can expect to pay more each month.
 The actual fee you pay is based on your oral health and dental history.
 An initial joining fee (currently £50) might be included, while some dentists insist on examinations and may require you to have treatment before providing quotes.